Soft chemistry: Aims

 The early results have included the creation of glasses and ceramic with new properties.
 These different structures are more or less composite mobilized a wide range of applications ranging from health to the needs of the conquest of space.
 Beyond its mode of synthesis, a compound with the label soft chemistry combines the advantages of the mineral (resistance, transparency, repetition patterns, etc.) and now exploring the potential of the biochemistry and organic chemistry (interface with the organic world, reactivity, synthesis capability, etc.).
-According to its practitioners, the "soft chemistry "is only in its early success and opens up vast prospects.
+According to its practitioners, "soft chemistry" is only in its early success and opens up vast prospects.